 The multipurpose courts were being used for riding bikes and scooters when we visited.

 You’ll also find a bushwalk that starts near the edge of the netball courts – Beecroft Cheltenham LinkTrack.

 We explored some of the track and could see that work to the track is still in progress, with sandstone blocks and a stair case being added, about 10 minutes along from the start.

 It’s a lovely track with small rocks along the mostly dirt track.
 We enjoyed our quick bushwalk and look forward to exploring further along the track on our next visit.

 Finding Cheltenham Oval

-There is on-site parking.
-But the carpark is a little underwhelming, with only 20 spots available.
-There was only one free carpark on Saturday afternoon when we visited.
+There is on-site parking, with about 30 spots.
 There’s also about 10 more side of the road spots.
 Dependent on if a game is being played, you may need to park in a nearby street and walk in.